patroytall/patrick-roy-me/src/about/index.md

 API between components deserve the utmost design attention.

+Feature flags are a double edge swords.
+Use them wisely.

 Programming is a craftsmanship.
 Clean code must be readable and factorized to reduce documentation.

 Design software that ages well.
 You would not want you maintenance costs to ruin your lucrative business.
 Refactor to death.